TinToSer/PinsTer/README.md

 # PinsTer

-A Pinging Software to do very fast parallel pinging in bulk and visualize in Wen-Browser.
+A Pinging Software to do very fast parallel pinging in bulk and visualize in Web-Browser.
 It can also be used in SCADA/HMI for integrating tags for getting realtime device live status.